-We survey migrants about their experiences of life in New Zealand and report on their settlement outcomes.
+We survey recent migrants about their experiences of life in New Zealand and report on their settlement outcomes.
 We also survey New Zealanders about their perceptions of migrants and immigration to better understand community attitudes.

 Settlement experience of Pacific migrants in New Zealand

 Motu Economic and Public Policy Research was commissioned to deliver research on the long-term settlement outcomes for Pacific migrants in New Zealand.